 \subsubsection{Ideal primary beam correction}

-For aperture array instruments, a significant part of the instrumental leakage comes from the pointing dependent instrumental primary beam.
-In reality, it is rarely feasible to measure the full Stokes primary beam for aperture arrays.
+For aperture array instruments, a significant part of the instrumental leakage comes from the pointing-dependent instrumental primary beam.
+In reality, it is rarely feasible to measure the full-Stokes primary beam for aperture arrays.
 Hence, an ideal model of the primary beam, obtained using electromagnetic simulations is generally used.
 There are a few primary beam models available for the MWA -- an analytical beam model \citep{Ord_2010}; an average embedded element (AEE) beam model by \citet{Sutinjo2015}; and full embedded element (FEE) beam models by \citet{oberoi2017} and \citep{Sokowlski2017}.
 These models have steadily improved in their sophistication and performance.
 We have used the most recent ideal primary beam model for the MWA \cite{Sokowlski2017} for which the FEE beams have been simulated using the electromagnetic simulation tool, FEKO{\footnote{\url{www.feko.info}}}.
 We note that P-AIRCARS allows the flexibility to use any primary beam model and will enable us to benefit from improved models as and when they become available.
 Naturally, the true primary beam response can deviate from the ideal beam model.

-Method-I assumes that the leakage from Stokes I to other Stokes components remains essentially constant across the angular span of the solar disc.
+Method I assumes that the leakage from Stokes I to other Stokes components remains essentially constant across the angular span of the solar disk.
 While this assumption is valid for some pointings, it is not true in general.
-Percentage variation of this leakage across the solar disc is estimated to be as large as 50\%.
+Percentage variation of this leakage across the solar disk is estimated to be as large as 50\%.
 We define the percentage variation as,